 Clos Pegase is a very contemporary looking winery despite being over 30 years old, is often called the Napa Wine Temple due to its Greek styled architecture and several statues of Bacchus which used to be prominently placed on the grounds.
 Its design was created by prolific architect Michael Graves (1934-2015).
 Clos Pegase is located in the northern part of Napa Valley on Dunaweal Lane just down from the Silverado Trail.
 We first visited this winery 30+ years ago when it opened in 1987; it was such an ultra-modern looking winery which really stood out so that when it first opened it received much publicity.
-This may have been the first ever Napa Valley winery we visited.
+This may have been the first ever Napa Valley winery we visited but memories from our youth have somewhat faded.
 Their first vintage was produced at Rombauer Vineyards prior to the Clos Pegase winery being built.

 Clos means “enclosed vineyard” in French and this winery is a blend between open space, an interior courtyard and the nicely landscaped gardens.
 It is a uniquely designed complex which can be popular with larger group tours.
 Note the similar looking architecture of the house on top of the hill next to the winery; Jan and Mitsuko used to live here and it was also designed by Graves.

 The winery and on-site vineyards (four acres of Cabernet Sauvignon) were sold in 2013 to prominent Napa vintner Leslie Rudd, founding partner Pat Roney and the wine group, Vintage Wine Estates.
-The company is headquartered in Santa Rosa, Ca and are owners of numerous wineries and wine brands – with a focus in both Napa and Sonoma but also other locations within California, Oregon, Washington and Argentina.
-As of 2024, Clos Pegase is owned by Jayson Adair.
-See our notes towards the end of this review for more information as well as visits to all of the California wineries under his ownership.
+The company was headquartered in Santa Rosa, CA and were owners of numerous wineries and wine brands – with a focus in both Napa and Sonoma but also other locations within California, Oregon, Washington and Argentina.
+As of 2024, Clos Pegase is owned by Jay Adair and his wife Tammi.
+See our notes towards the end of this review for more information as well as visits to all California wineries currently under their ownership.

-However nearly all the artwork that was on display has been donated to the Manetti Shrem Museum of Art at the University of California Davis.
+Much of the artwork that was previously on display has been donated to the Manetti Shrem Museum of Art at the University of California Davis.

-Tours include a visit through the “functional” part of the winery including the crush pad with a quick overview of their bladder and basket presses.
-Next you walk through the 20,000 square foot caves with the highlight being the sit-down room Cave Theatre.
+The “functional” part of the winery houses bladder and basket presses.
+The 20,000 square foot cave includes the sit-down room Cave Theatre.
 A number of marble sculptures are nestled in various grottoes within the cave.
-One of the cave portals exits the hillside on the Dunaweal Lane side and if you know where to look as you drive by you can spot it.
+One of the cave portals exits the hillside next to Dunaweal Lane.

 In mid 2017 Clos Pegase moved their long-time tasting room to a room near the main entrance.
-The focus now is not tasting wines at the bar, but rather a more personalized and relaxed experience – with tastings held at tables, either indoors or weather permitting, outdoors.
-Their primary tasting room (with the bar) is used for larger groups (all appointment only).
+The focus now is not tasting wines at the original bar, but rather a more personalized and relaxed experience – with tastings held at tables, either indoors or weather permitting, outdoors.
+Their primary tasting room (with the bar) is used for larger groups and club members.

-And of note; part of the Napa Valley Vine Trail runs past the west side of Clos Pegase’s property leading to Calistoga.
-This bike and pedestrian path offer a relaxing respite from driving and passes near several wineries, the Calistoga reclamation plant and through vineyards.
+Part of the Napa Valley Vine Trail runs past the west side of Clos Pegase’s property leading to Calistoga.
+This bike and pedestrian path offers a relaxing respite from driving and passes near several wineries, the Calistoga reclamation plant and through vineyards.
 Following some of our visits to Clos Pegase, we’ve taken 15-30 minutes to hike this trail.
+Alejandro, a jack of all trades who works for the Adair family, presented a prototype of a wine barrel bicycle rack to Jay Adair.
+He liked it and Alejandro ofrered to make more.
+These are among the most creative uses we have ever seen for used wine barrels; four such barrel bicycle racks are located near the main entrance to Clos Pegase.

 Select Wines